 Finally, the domestic gag ruling issued by HHS in 2019 prohibits organizations that receive federal Title X family planning funds from performing abortions or referring patients for abortions.
 Planned Parenthood and other providers have exited the Title X program in protest, which could restrict access to care for millions of low-income women.

 This increasingly restrictive reproductive rights climate is very likely to exacerbate racial disparities in maternal and child health.
-Women living in states with more stringent reproductive rights climates are more likely to experience higher rates of poor birth outcomes and maternal morbidity and mortality.
+Women living in states with more stringent reproductive rights climates are more likely to experience higher rates of poor birth outcomes and

 These environments may be even more consequential for Black women: Medicaid and other state restrictions on abortion have widened Black-white disparities in low birth weight, preterm birth, and infant deaths from congenital anomalies.